raplayer/nanotimeparse/README.md

 `git clone https://github.com/raplayer/nanotimeparse.git`

 If you'd like to call the tool globally, symbolically link the shell script into a $PATH path.
 For example:

 `sudo ln -s $PWD/nanotimepare/nanotimeparse.sh /usr/local/bin`

+## License and Copyright

 ## References